 Hysteresis

 Storm events are understood to be a key driver for solute and particle mobilization in streams (e.g. Aguilera and Melack (2018); …*add more refs).
 Material transport (be it in solution or suspension) tends to show a non-linear relationship to discharge, in that concentrations do not necessarily peak in congruence with flow.
-This hysteretic behaviour, where the relationship between concentration and discharge is different on the rising limb versus the falling limb of the hydrograph, creates a hysteresis loop that can reveal information about origins and transport of aquatic material, relative to the point of measurement (Vaughan et al. 2019; Evans and Davies 1998; Aguilera and Melack 2018).
+This hysteretic behaviour, where the relationship between concentration and discharge (i.e., C-Q) is different on the rising limb versus the falling limb of the hydrograph, creates a hysteresis loop that can reveal information about origins and transport of aquatic material, relative to the point of measurement (Vaughan et al. 2019; Evans and Davies 1998; Aguilera and Melack 2018).
 Concentration-discharge hysteresis may be due to episodic flushing of material or from component mixing processes (Evans and Davies 1998).
-Information about flow-paths and source pools can be obtained from four elements of the C-Q relationship plot: the shape (linear, circular, figure-eight), the direction of a hysteresis loop, the magnitude, and the direction of slope (Aguilera and Melack 2018).
+Information about flow-paths and source pools can be obtained from four elements of the C-Q relationship plot: the shape (linear, circular, figure-eight), the direction of a hysteresis loop (clockwise vs. counterclockwise), the magnitude, and the direction of slope (Aguilera and Melack 2018).

-Concentration-discharge relationships (C-Q) can elucidate flow-paths and aid in estimating proportional streamflow contributions (i.e. subsurface vs. overland, or near-stream vs. upland) (Evans, Davies, and Murdoch 1999).
+Concentration-discharge relationships can elucidate flow-paths and aid in estimating proportional streamflow contributions (i.e. subsurface vs. overland, or near-stream vs. upland) (Evans, Davies, and Murdoch 1999).
 C-Q can be used to determine whether a catchment’s solute export regime is chemostatic or chemodynamic (Musolff et al. 2015).
-In an assessment of ~400 stream events in coastal California, Aguilera and Melack (2018) found that sediment-associated concentrations peaked during high flows but dissolved nitrogen species had hysteretic behaviour with flow, the direction of which differed depending on land-use.
+For example, in an assessment of ~400 stream events in coastal California, Aguilera and Melack (2018) found that sediment-associated concentrations peaked during high flows but dissolved nitrogen species had hysteretic behaviour with flow, the direction of which differed depending on land-use.

 Dominant sources and flow paths during events can be inferred from the slope (positive or negative) and the direction of the hysteresis loop rotation (Evans and Davies 1998; Aguilera and Melack 2018).
 A clockwise C-Q hysteresis loop indicates rapid flushing and dilution (higher concentration on the rising limb than falling limb) while a counter-clockwise loop indicates enrichment via delayed material delivery from distant (upstream) or deeper subsurface source pools (Aguilera and Melack 2018).
 Evans et al. (1999) determined that C-Q analysis requires a minimum of five samples to determine the rotational direction of hysteresis: pre and post episode low-flow, rising and falling limbs and near to peak Q.